- CITY OF SUGAR HILL

 Planning and Development:

 The function of the Planning and Development Department is to promote and enhance the well-being of businesses, visitors, property owners, and residents of Sugar Hill.
 The Department of Planning and Development consists of the Planning Division and Code Enforcement.
-Contact Director Kaipo Awana at (email@example.com) or Nicole Klein (firstname.lastname@example.org).
+Contact Director, Kaipo Awana, at (firstname.lastname@example.org) or Permitting and Special Projects Coordinator, Nicole Klein, (email@example.com).

 Partnership Gwinnett is dedicated to bringing new jobs and capital investment to Gwinnett County, Georgia.
 They work with local partners to attract and retain jobs, cultivate capital investment, support educational institutions, foster workforce development, and contribute to the exceptional quality of life found in Gwinnett.
 Partnership Gwinnett offers complimentary assistance to existing Gwinnett companies in our five target industries: Information & Technology Solutions, Health Sciences & Services, Professional & Corporate Services, Supply Chain Management, and Advanced Manufacturing.